Angel Food Cake Baking Tips

 • Clean the angel food cake pan and insert with hot water and let them dry completely.

-Bridget’s Pro Tip: Avoid plastic bowls—residue clings to them more easily.
-Stick to metal or glass.
+Try to avoid plastic bowls—residue can cling to them more easily.
+I like to stick with metal or glass.

 Use the Right Mixer

-I use my KitchenAid stand mixer—it whips the egg whites to stiff, glossy peaks in just a few minutes.
-A handheld mixer can work too but may take longer.
+I’ve learned over the years that a good mixer makes all the difference.
+I use my KitchenAid stand mixer—it whips egg whites into stiff, glossy peaks in just a few minutes.
+A handheld mixer can work too, but it may take a little longer.

 Oven Rack Placement

-If your oven only has three rack positions, go with the middle one.
+If your oven only has three rack positions, go with the middle.
 If it has more, choose the second from the bottom.

 Cream of Tartar: The Stabilizer Hero